 As more passengers take to the skies, travel with ease by following helpful holiday travel recommendations

 HOUSTON (Nov.
 16, 2021) – Houston Airports will welcome over 1.9 million passengers to George Bush Intercontinental (IAH) and William P. Hobby (HOU) airports during the busiest holiday travel season of the year - the 13-day Thanksgiving travel period.
-The number represents a 159% increase from the same period in 2020 and a -15% difference from pre COVID-19 pandemic levels in 2019.
+The number represents a -15% difference from pre-COVID-19 pandemic levels in 2019.

 Hobby Airport will serve over half a million travelers starting the Thursday before Thanksgiving to the Tuesday after the holiday.
 Bush Airport is expected to serve approximately 1.4 million passengers during the same time.
 Houston Airports is asking passengers to plan ahead and prepare for the holiday travel rush, especially at IAH, as a major improvement is coming to the big airport.